Mahomes, Chiefs bounce back to beat Washington 31-13

 INJURIES

-Chiefs: TE Jody Fortson was carted off in the third quarter with an Achilles tendon injury. … LB Anthony Hitchens injured his right elbow on a hit in the second period that was flagged for unnecessary roughness. … LG Joe Thuney played a second consecutive game with a broken right hand.
+Chiefs: TE Jody Fortson was carted off in the third quarter with a torn left Achilles tendon. … LB Anthony Hitchens injured his right elbow on a hit in the second period that was flagged for unnecessary roughness.
+He’s set to have an MRI Monday. … LG Joe Thuney played a second consecutive game with a broken right hand.

 Washington: RB Antonio Gibson left after aggravating a shin injury that he has been playing with, but returned after a brief absence. … WR Curtis Samuel (groin), WR Cam Sims (hamstring), RG Brandon Scherff (knee) and RT Sam Cosmi (ankle) were inactive.